 1. Contact Us

 Contact our experienced team for a 1:1 conversation about your interest in fostering.
 We can help you explore how fostering might suit your family context and lifestyle or book a time to chat when both you and your partner/spouse are available.

 Submit our Online Enquiry form or email [email protected]

 When we receive your enquiry, we will get in touch with you.
 We can arrange a time for a phone conversation or a video chat via Zoom.

 Our Foster Care Information Pack includes an information booklet, which can help provide you with more information about foster care and the process of becoming a carer.
-Our booklet outlines the training topics covered throughout the 'Shared Stories Shared Lives' training and what you can expect from your Lutheran Community Care Assessment Worker throughout the assessment process.
+Our booklet outlines the training topics covered throughout the applicant training and what you can expect from your Lutheran Community Care Assessment Worker throughout the assessment process.

-Our foster care information sessions are carefully designed with you in mind.
-We endeavour to provide honest and realistic information so that you can make an informed decision about whether fostering may be right for you and your family.
+Our foster care information sessions are carefully designed and we provide honest and realistic information so that you can make an informed decision about whether fostering may be right for you and your family.

 You can decide at any step of the process not to proceed with the assessment and withdraw your interest or application.